 The choice between the two models ultimately depends on the specific requirements and use cases of the CSMs, and experimentation with both models can help determine which one better suits their needs.

 The world of customer relationships and business as a whole is shifting, and the future of customer success will inevitably be linked to the progression of AI.
 Which AI model will be the preferred favorite by CSMs in a year’s time?
 At this point, who can say?

-We will say that, as a Google product and tapped into the biggest search engine in the world, the potential for Bard is limitless.
+We will say that, as a Google product and tapped into the biggest search engine in the world, the potential for Gemii is limitless.
 Our parting words?
 Watch.
 This.
 Space.

 It's an exciting time for AI in customer success.
 Be a part of the conversation.